wp-plugins/sar-one-click-security/readme.txt

 * Turn off ServerSignature directive, that may leak information about your web server.
 * Turn off directoy listing, avoiding bad configured hostings to leak your files.
 * Blocks public access (from web) to following files that may leak information about your WordPress install: .htacces, license.txt, readme.html, wp-config.php, wp-config-sample.php
-* Blocks access to wp-login.php to dummy bots trying to register in WordPress sites that have registration disabled (when they try to register are redirected to wp-login.php by WordPress.
+* Stops dummy bots trying to register in WordPress sites that have registration disabled.
-* Blocks requests looking for timthumb.php, reducing server load caused by bots trying to find it. (*)
+* Blocks requests looking for timthumb.php, reducing server load caused by bots trying to find it (this means that you can't use a theme with TimThumb and this plugin together).
 * Blocks TRACE and TRACK request methods, preventing XST attacks.
-* Blocks direct posting to wp-comments-post.php (most spammers do this) and access with blank User Agent, reducing spam comments a lot and also server load.
+* Blocks direct posting to wp-comments-post.php (most spammers do this), reducing spam comments a lot and also server load.
 * Blocks direct access to PHP files in wp-content directory (this includes subdirectories like plugins or themes).
 Protecting you from a huge number of 0day exploits.
-* Blocks direct POST to wp-login.php and access with blank User Agent, preventing most brute-force attacks and reducing server load.

-(*) If your theme uses TimThumb, you can disable that blocking rule, check FAQ before installing the plugin to see how.

 = Requirements =

 * WordPress 3.9.2 or higher.
-(Works with WordPress network/multisite installation).
 * Apache2 web server
+* **A theme that doesn't use Timthumb script** (any decent recent theme does not use it).

-It has been tested in many servers including large providers like HostGator, Godaddy and 1&1 with optimal results, and it will work fine in any decent hosting service (that allows you to set options from .htaccess files).
+It has been tested in many servers including large providers like HostGator and Godaddy with optimal results, and it will work fine in any decent hosting service (that allows you to set options from .htaccess files).

 Anyway, if you get any problem after activating the plugin, check FAQ for instructions on how to manually uninstall it.
 Or maybe check it before install the plugin if you're not sure about your hosting provider policy about .htacces